-As of December 31, 2014 and 2013, the Company owed a former employee a settlement payable in the amount of \$50,000 for accrued vacation benefits.
-As part of the settlement, a stock option previously granted to the former employee was fully vested and extended.
+As of December 31, 2015 and 2014, the Company owed a former employee a severance settlement payable in the amount of \$50,000 for accrued vacation benefits.
+As part of the severance settlement, a stock option previously granted to the former employee was fully vested and extended.